autopawn/dc2/README.md

     Precomputation of all them costs O(n^2 m).

 Solution-solution dissimilitudes:

 * **Mean geometric error**:
     ```
     D(A,B) = sum_a inf_b df(a,b) + sum_b inf_a df(b,a)
     ```
-    Is stable and brings good results, however it costs is proportional to O(p^2) where p is the size of the solutions.
+    Is stable and brings good results, however its costs is proportional to O(p^2) where p is the size of the solutions.

 * **Hausdorff**:
     ```
     D(A,B) = max {sup_a inf_b df(a,b), sup_b inf_a df(b,a)}
     ```
     Is faster but may have poor results, it is prone to ties.

 * **Per client delta**:
     ```
     D(A,B) = sum_j |v(A,j)-v(B,j)|
     ```
     Uses the client assignment costs as a vector which is compared, its cost is O(m) (number of clients) so may be good for problems with very large solutions.

-## Local search

-The local searches are performed using Whitaker's fast swap heuristic, adapted for SPLP.
-Resende and Werneck local search is optional, in some cases it can speed up the local searches in up to 3 order of magnitude.

-First improvement strategy may be arbitrary for Whitaker's method when the solution size is not restricted and it's not yet implemented for Resende and Werneck.

-Also Resende and Werneck's method is not made for instances that can left clients unassinged; this is a TODO.